-I wish my presentation was in the evening so that people could attend the opening, but it took place in the morning instead and the venue wasn’t exactly an art space.
-But I’m grateful for everything regardless, I had a wonderful time.”
+I wish my presentation had been in the evening so that people could attend the opening, but it took place at noon instead,(…).
+But I am still grateful for everything, I had a wonderful time.”

 In 2018 the renowned “International Symposium for Electronic Arts (ISEA)” took place for the first time on the African continent, namely in Durban.
-Bremen participants were media artist Lorenz Potthast and the artists’ group Tentvision of Marion Bösen, Patricia Lambertus and Jürgen Amthor.
+Participants from Bremen were the media artist Lorenz Potthast and the artist group Tentvision of Marion Bösen, Patricia Lambertus and Jürgen Amthor.
 All three artists took part in the exhibition There are places I remember at the Durban Art Gallery in 2016.

-During ISEA, the Bremen artists exhibited various manifestations of their projects, participated in workshops and sought to exchange ideas with local artists.
+During ISEA, the Bremen-based artists exhibited various manifestations of their projects, participated in workshops and sought exchange with local artists.

 for the 10th anniversary of the official town twinning, an exhibition of South African artists from Durban is planned in Bremen

 The artists Mari Lena Rapprich, Sara Förster and Astrid Hesse will carry out a 6-week research and working stay in Durban with their project “Dialogic Research